-In certain circumstances, Middlebury may need to report an incident to law enforcement authorities.
+In certain circumstances, the Middlebury Institute may need to report an incident to law enforcement authorities.
 Such circumstances include but are not limited to incidents that warrant the undertaking of safety and security measures for the protection of the individual and/or the campus community, or situations in which there is clear and imminent danger and/or a weapon may be involved.
-Complainants may choose to notify authorities personally and directly with or without Middlebury's assistance, or may choose not to notify such authorities personally.
+Complainants may choose to notify authorities personally and directly with or without the Institute's assistance, or may choose not to notify such authorities personally.